Today’s episode of Bottom Line Faith features Rob Baugher, CEO of Baugher Design and Remodel.

 Ray: But you were on the cutting edge of that.

-Rob: Yeah, it was, it was not being done anywhere at that point.
+Rob: Yeah, it was not being done anywhere at that point.
 But obviously some people were experimenting and they were writing the software.
 And so it got to the point where the drawings literally became so good and looked so realistic, they even fooled me.
-I, you know, it would, I remember one day, when I was, I was, I said, “I thought we had a shelf in the corner of the kitchen.”
+I remember one day, when I was, I said, “I thought we had a shelf in the corner of the kitchen.”
 And the guy said, “Rob, you’re looking at the picture on virtual; you need to flip over to the real.”
-And because they had modified, the homeowner had asked him to remove the shelf, and it was like.
-Anyway, it was just one of those things where it became so good that when it confused me, then I knew, boy, this is the way to go.
+And because they had modified, the homeowner had asked him to remove the shelf, and it was like, anyway, it was just one of those things where it became so good that when it confused me, then I knew, boy, this is the way to go.
 Because people can understand it.
 People can actually speak construction when they can see it.

 Rob: You know, probably the hardest is because I’ve always owned a remodeling company, and then I would also I would buy other companies, and they would work all together in association.
 I’ve just started my 25th company, and some of those was, you know, succeeding, some of them were great, and some of them weren’t.
 And so we were constantly learning lessons, every time that happened.
 We would buy plumbing companies, electrical companies, mill-works companies, different things.
 But one in particular, gosh, it was probably 30-something years ago, when one of the businesses failed, and it was just so bad.
 And there was no way to clean it up.